arc-research-lab/AGILE/toturial/01_Hello_AGILE/README.md

+# Hello AGILE
-You can execute the hello world program to check if your envrionment has been setup correctly.
+You can execute the Hello World program to check if your environment has been set up correctly.
 The expected output looks like:

+> Note: You need to change the ***AGILE_PATH*** in `run.sh`

 ![](../images/hello-world-array.png)